-Cascade Behavioral Health will be referred to in this Notice of Privacy Practices (“Notice”) as “Facility.”
-This Notice is given to you by Facility to describe the ways in which Facility may use and disclose your medical information (called “protected health information” or “PHI”) and to notify you of your rights with respect to PHI in the possession of Facility.
+Cascade Behavioral Health Hospital will be referred to in this Notice of Privacy Practices (“Notice”) as “Facility.”
+This Notice is given to you by an Acadia Healthcare Facility to describe the ways in which Facility may use and disclose your medical information (called “protected health information” or “PHI”) and to notify you of your rights with respect to PHI in the possession of Facility.
 Facility protects the privacy of PHI, which also is protected from disclosure by state and federal law.
 In certain circumstances, pursuant to this Notice, patient authorization or applicable laws and regulations, PHI can be used by Facility or disclosed to other parties.
 Below are categories describing these uses and disclosures, along with some examples to help you better understand each category.

 Uses and Disclosures for Treatment, Payment and Health Care Operations

 Facility may use or disclose your PHI for the purposes of treatment, payment and health care operations, described in more detail below, without obtaining written authorization from you.

 FOR TREATMENT: Facility may use and disclose PHI in the course of providing, coordinating, or managing your medical treatment, including the disclosure of PHI for treatment activities at another healthcare facility.
 These types of uses and disclosures may take place between physicians, nurses, technicians, students, and other health care professionals who provide you health care services or are otherwise involved in your care.
 For example, if you are being treated by a primary care physician, that physician may need to use/disclose PHI to a specialist physician whom he or she consults regarding your condition, or to a nurse who is assisting in your care.